afrid0315/aws-azure-devops-interview_questions/DevOps-interviewQuestionsAnswers.md

 #### 15. About Sticky session?
 **Answer.** Sticky sessions, also known as session affinity or session persistence, refer to a mechanism in load balancing where a server consistently handles requests from the same client.
 This is typically achieved by associating a user's session with a specific server, ensuring that subsequent requests from that user are directed to the same server.
 Sticky sessions are commonly used to maintain session-related data and stateful connections in web applications.

+#### 15. Meta data vs user data?
+**Answer.
+Metadata:** Describes and provides information about other data.
+It's data about data.
+For example, file metadata may include information like file size, creation date, or authorship.

+**User Data:** The primary data generated or managed by users.
+For instance, the content of a document, the pixels in an image, or the entries in a database are considered user data.

+#### 16.